digitalservicebund/a2j-rechtsantragstelle/doc/adr/0029-use-pnpm-package-manager.md

 - Supply Chain Vulnerabilities: Recent incidents, such as the September 2025 compromise of `debug`/`chalk` and the November 2025 "Shai-Hulud" worm, have demonstrated how easily malicious code can spread via `npm` lifecycle scripts (`preinstall`/`postinstall`) and phantom dependencies.

 - Slow installation times: `npm install` takes significant time in CI pipelines and local setup.
+While partly minimized by caching, fast dependency resolution of `pnpm` allows it to be added inside the `pnpm run dev` command to avoid outdated local dependencies.
+Non-cached dependency resolution or upgrading is consistently faster using `pnpm`.

 - Disk space inefficiency: Duplicated dependencies across projects consume excessive disk space.